 Use the virtual unit naming format DSAn, where n is a unique number from 0 to 9999.
-For the physical-device-name, use the standard device-naming format allocation-class deciral equation of the physical equation of the standard device-naming format <math>allocation-class deciral equation equation of the standard device-name equation of the standard device-name equation equatio
+For the physical-device-name, use the standard device-naming format allocation-classddcu[:].

 The following example shows how to create a shadow set wherein the software determines automatically the correct copy operation for the two shadow set members.
 In this case, \$1\$DUA10 is the more current volume and becomes the source of the copy operation to \$1\$DUA11.